Russian Icons

 CLICK FOR DETAILS

-Antique Russian icon.
-Third quarter of the 19th century.
-Icon-painting centers of…
+Antique Russian icon: last quarter – end of the 18th century.
+The…

 CLICK FOR DETAILS